ccztux/modpd/README.md

-##### Naemon
+##### Add the NEB module to Naemon
-Add the modpd NEB module with the editor of your choice to your monitoring engine main config file:
+Add the modpd NEB module with the editor of your choice to your Naemon main config file:

 (Default Naemon main config file: ```/etc/naemon/naemon.cfg```)
 ```bash